-It is worth noting that in order to interpret \emttcind\ in the intensional level \mttcind\ we are going to describe in the next section, as noted in \cite{mmr21} for basic covers, it is crucial to observe that basic topologies given by $\cov_{I,C}$ and $\ltimes_{I,C} $ defined on a base which is a quotient set $B/R$, can be equivalently presented by a cover and a positivity relation on the set $B$ itself which behaves like $\cov_{I,C}$ and $\ltimes_{I,C} $ respectively but in addition they consider as equal opens those elements which are related by $R$.
+In view of interpreting \emttcind\ in the intensional level \mttcind, as noted in~\cite{mmr21} for basic covers, it is crucial that basic topologies defined by $\cov_{I,C}$ and $\ltimes_{I,C} $ on a quotient set base $B/R$ can be equivalently presented by a cover and a positivity relation on the set $B$ itself which behaves like $\cov_{I,C}$ and $\ltimes_{I,C} $, respectively, but in addition it considers as equal opens those elements which are related by $R$.

-In order to properly show this fact, we recall a correspondence between subsets of $B/R$ and subsets of $B$ in \cite{mmr21}: \begin{definition} In \emttcind, given a quotient set $B/R$, for any subset $W\in \mathcal{P}(B/R)$ we define
+In order to properly show this fact, we recall a correspondence between subsets of $B/R$ and subsets of $B$ in~\cite{mmr21}: \begin{defi} In \emttcind, given a quotient set $B/R$, for any subset $W\in \mathcal{P}(B/R)$ we define